 - If you want to check your WPML package versions, you can also go to your account and compare them with the versions available there.

-Modifying your WP Memory Limit is easier to achieve once you know which is your Memory Limit.
-You can add or modify the following example code in your WordPress installation’s wp-config.php file:
+It’s relatively easy to increase the WP Memory Limit.
+All you need is the ability to edit your site’s wp-config.php file.
+Once you know which is your PHP Memory Limit (see the previous section) you can add or modify the code in your WordPress installation’s wp-config.php file.

 /* Memory Limit */ define('WP_MEMORY_LIMIT', '256M');